 Seeking the best of the best?
 Look into Northwestern University to get your degree in Communication & Journalism (Other).
 Northwestern University has one of the largest student bodies in Illinois.

-Northwestern University has one of the best communications degree programs in the United States.
 Score higher than 32 on the ACT?
 That's above the average applicant score, so you have a good chance of getting in.
+Northwestern University features a low crime rate, among the list of the most safe in the country.
 For details, check out the college scorecard.

 Pennsylvania State University - Main Campus is a good choice for students pursuing a Communication & Journalism (Other) degree.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.